bigjosh/TSL/README.md

 If the datasheets are to be believed, switching to an ultra low power ARM (like SAM22L) or STM8 could reduce power drastically, at the cost of higher cost.
 This needs to be tested.

-It might be possible to do temperature compensation inside the MCU and achieve more accuracy than the DS3231S while saving a part.
+It might be possible to do temperature compensation inside the MCU and get rid of the DS3231S while achieving more accuracy (would take a higher precision temp sensor than the one in the DS, and better characterization of each individual unit) .
 While this could also potentially save power in theory, it seems unlikely that it would in practice since that part astonishingly pulls less than 1uA in practice.